Workflow parameterisation

 To add a pipeline parameter to a script prepend the prefix

-, separated by a dot character .
+params, separated by a dot character ., to a

-variable name e.g., params.input
+variable name e.g., params.input.

-Let’s make a copy of the wc.nf
+Let’s make a copy of the wc.nf script as

-and add a new input parameter.
+wc-params.nf and add a new input parameter.

 BASH